HugoKovac/GoNext/README.md

     - Ensure you have AWS CLI installed and configured with your credentials.
     - Set up your AWS environment variables or use a credentials file.
 2. **Edit Terraform variables:**
-   - Update `infra/terraform/variables.tfvars` with your desired values.
+   - Copy `infra/terraform/variables.tfvars.example` to `infra/terraform/variables.tfvars` with your desired values.
 3. **Provision infrastructure:**
    ```sh
    cd infra/terraform